KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/book/bonus-styling.md

 A stylesheet is a **CSS** file.
 What folder structure did you use in the front-end architecture section to store CSS files?
    {% endhint %}

-1. In Atom, create a file named _main.css_ inside the new folder you created.
+1. In VS Code, create a file named _main.css_ inside the new folder you created.

 1. In a new browser tab, navigate to [Coding & Cocktails provided stylesheet](https://raw.githubusercontent.com/KansasCityWomeninTechnology/AnswerKeys/master/html/assets/css/main.css).
 Copy the contents of the file and paste it into _main.css_.
 Save _main.css_.